astarte-platform/astarte/doc/pages/architecture/090-database.md

 #### Realm Keyspace v1.0.0-beta.1 Changes

-- The `connected` field of the `devices` table is now saved with a TTL, so it automatically expires if it doesn't gets refreshed by the hearbeat sent by the broker.
+- The `connected` field of the `devices` table is now saved with a TTL, so it automatically expires if it doesn't gets refreshed by the heartbeat sent by the broker.
 This behaviour was added to avoid stale connected devices if they disconnect while the broker is down.

 - Add `metadata` column to the `devices` table